 What Does This Tell Us About Employee Stock Purchase Plans?

-If you are simply looking to make money, the immediate sale of your employee stock purchase plan shares may be a great idea.
+If you are simply looking to cash in the proceeds of your ESPP, an immediate sale of your employee stock purchase plan shares may be a great idea.
 It’s possible to use your ESPP to create additional wealth with little to no risk by doing so.

-As you hold your stock longer in an attempt to pay a better tax rate, you may be taking risk that might not be worth the corresponding payoff.
-By holding the company stock, you may participate in the possible upside of the market.
+As you hold your stock longer in an attempt to pay a potentially preferential tax rate, you may be taking investment risk that might not be worth the corresponding payoff.
+By holding the company stock, you assume the risk of market fluctuations. of the market.
 However, you should balance upside opportunity with downside risk.

 The potential tax benefit of a qualifying disposition, as illustrated by the simple example above, is a “nice to have.”
 It should not be the sole reason or justification to hold your shares.